ludocode/onramp/docs/virtual-machine.md

 - Changes to the process info table:
     - The system call count and process info count fields have been replaced by a single minor version field.
 This is much simpler for VMs to implement and for the bootstrap and libc to use.
-    - All contents of the process info table, including command-line arguments and environment variables, are now read-only.
+    - All contents of the process info table, including command-line arguments, environment variables, the syscall table and the working directory, are now read-only.
 (This change is backwards-compatible for VMs; it's a new restriction on programs only.)
     - The "interactive" bit has been added to the capabilities field.
 - Some system call changes:
     - The prototype for `alloc` has changed.
 The old function was never used.